 Being “turned on” and in social mode is fun for me, but I can only take it in limited quantities.
-When I organize a Riskologist Field Assembly, I purposefully leave my calendar empty the next day because I know that I’ll need to rest and recover no matter how good of a time I’ll have.
+When I organize an event, I purposefully leave my calendar empty the next day because I know I’ll need to rest and recover.

-If I’m going to work on a team, don’t ask me to brainstorm with you—I won’t come up with anything useful.
-But if you leave me alone to think awhile, you might be surprised at what I can accomplish.
+If I’m working on a team, don’t ask me to brainstorm—I won’t come up with anything useful.
+But if you leave me alone to think awhile, you might be surprised at what I accomplish.